 You can still take photos the old-fashioned way, but the annoying thing is that the photos aren't digital.
 This means you might get a really cool photo to put on your wall, but you can't share it with anyone else or put it on social media.

-Enter the filters on Facetune2.
+Enter the filters on Facetune.
 Other editing tools give you maybe one or two options to apply a vintage, worn look to your digital photos.
-Facetune2 has a massive selection, so you can pick something that really fits the style you’re going for.
+Facetune has a massive selection, so you can pick something that really fits the style you're going for.

 Add a few extra touches with some of the editing features, and you can create a genuinely old-looking photo using modern technology.

-Follow the selfie brick road below to see how you can use Facetune2 to distress photos and make them look a little rough around the edges and a bit more worn:
+Follow the selfie brick road below to see how you can use Facetune to distress photos and make them look a little worn and rough around the edges:

-1) Open the selfie you want to edit in Facetune2.
+1) Open the selfie you want to edit in Facetune.

 2) To give your photo a grainy, textured look, head to the Retouch function.
 Here, select the Texture tool and use your finger to add a pixelated, unfiltered look to your face.
-You can use this alongside the other editing features for skin that looks natural yet flawless.
 Use the slider bar to increase or decrease the filter until you are happy with it.